2017-2018 PT Admissions Information

 You must complete all information and electronically sign the signature line.

 All reference forms should be submitted directly to PTCAS.
-PTCAS will accept up to four reference forms, however, Pacific University only requires two references.
-If you submit more than the requiredtwo2 references, please specify in the designated application area which two references you would like us to review.
+Although PTCAS will allow you to submit up to four reference letters, Pacific University will only review two of the submitted forms .
+Please specify in the designated application area which two references you would like us to review.

-Respond carefully to the supplemental essay as instructed in the application.
+Respond carefully to all essays as instructed.
 Please note the word limits for each essay response.
-Through the essay questions, we are trying to learn something about you as an individual, as well as your interest in the field of physical therapy.
+The essays are your opportunity to teach the admissions committee something about you as an individual, and to explain your interests in the field of physical therapy.
 Do not repeat or rephrase your Personal Statement from the PTCAS application.

-Please note the additional required essay question, specifically for re-applicants to the Pacific University Physical Therapy Program.
+Please note the additional required essay question for re-applicants to the Pacific University Physical Therapy Program.

 The optional essays are an opportunity to provide any additional information about yourself for consideration, including explanations for any prerequisite or coursework issues.